qingkaikong/qingkaikong/GGB_notes/GGB_week15.md

 **The three hermits**

 A short story about we should believe in God.
-Even these hermites in the isolated island, they still need the belif.
-They even need to chase the ship just because they forgot how to pray.
+This is just teach people to believe in God.
+The hermites are living a happy, self-reliance life on the isolated island.
+But the Bishop came and show them the love of God.
+Even these hermites in the isolated island, they still need the belief from God.
+Thus wew see they even need to chase the ship just because they forgot how to pray.
+Maybe it is a good one at the moment, but I don't feel anything from this story.
+The only feeling is that, I like to be one of the hermites on the island, live my happy life there away from this evil world.
+It is with the "What men live by", all teach people to believe in God.

 ---